2024 United States presidential election in Nebraska: Analysis

 A sparsely populated Great Plains state, Nebraska has voted Republican in nearly every presidential election since its statehood, making exceptions only for favorite son William Jennings Bryan; Woodrow Wilson; Franklin D. Roosevelt in his first two terms; and landslide winner Lyndon B. Johnson.
 Democratic presidential candidates have not been able to come within single digits of carrying the state since Johnson carried the state in his 1964 landslide, and the only Democrat to win more than 40% of the statewide vote since then was Barack Obama, who garnered 41.60% in 2008.

 Harris's win in Nebraska's 2nd congressional district marked the first time Democrats carried the district in consecutive elections since Nebraska adopted the district method in 1992, and the first time since 1936 that Democrats won consecutive electoral votes from the state.
 It was also the first presidential election since 2012 where the district did not back the Electoral College winner, and the first time a Republican won the presidency without carrying the district or sweeping Nebraska’s electoral votes since 1908.
-Harris also gained more raw votes than Biden within the 1st and 3rd districts.

-Notably, the 2nd district was the only electoral vote Trump won in 2016 but lost in 2024.
-Despite Harris's win at the top of the ticket, Republican Don Bacon won re-election to represent the 2nd district in the U.S. House.
+Despite Harris's win at the top of the ticket, Republican Don Bacon won re-election to represent the 2nd district in the U.S. House, although by a narrower margin than in 2020 with Biden.

+In the 1st and 3rd districts, Harris improved from Biden by earning more raw votes in both.
+However, her gains in the 3rd district were counterbalanced with similar gains Trump made in the district.
 Although Trump won the 1st district with 55.49% of its vote, the district shifted towards Harris by 1.96%.
 With all fifty states plus Washington, D.C. swinging towards Trump, a feat not seen since the 1976 presidential election, this marked the only electoral vote to swing left in 2024.
+Additionally, the 3rd district shifted towards Trump by 0.58%, marking the smallest rightward swing for any electoral vote in 2024, even surpassing Washington state's 0.98% swing.
+In Sarpy County, the state's third-largest county that is split between the 1st and 2nd districts, Harris garnered the highest percentage for a Democratic candidate since Johnson's win in 1964.

+Aftermath

+Following Harris's victory in the 2nd district, Republicans attempted to pass a measure in the Nebraska Legislature to return the state to winner-take-all.
+However, the measure only received 31 votes in favor to 18 in opposition; 33 votes were needed to overcome the filibuster.